-- Be of a quality sufficient to either meet the permitted activity provisions of this plan for discharges, or be authorised by way of resource consent; and - Be returned to the same water body in the same sub-catchment as near as practicable to the point of abstraction or upstream of the point where the take is being assessed; and - Occur at the same time as or within a timeframe as near as practicable to when the take is operating. - c) Depending on the location of the discharge in relation to the location of the take, a surface water take may be assessed as having more than one net take value.
+- a) The consent to take water must be conditional upon the subsequent return of the minimum amount of water that is relied on to establish the net take; or - b) For existing consents where there is no requirement for the subsequent return, the quantity of the net take will be assessed by the Waikato Regional Council; - c) The associated discharge must: - Be of a quality sufficient to either meet the permitted activity provisions of this plan for discharges, or be authorised by way of resource consent; and - Be returned to the same water body in the same sub-catchment as near as practicable to the point of abstraction or upstream of the point where the take is being assessed; and - Occur at the same time as or within a timeframe as near as practicable to when the take is operating. - d) Depending on the location of the discharge in relation to the location of the take, a surface water take may be assessed as having more than one net take value.